yunxiaomr/yunxiaomr.github.io/_pages/about.md

 # 🔥 News
 - [Nov.
+2025] &nbsp; One conference paper on self-explaining rationalization is accepted.
+- [Nov.
 2025] &nbsp; Welcome to our in-person meet-up at EMNLP 2025 in Suzhou, China!
 - [May.
 2025] &nbsp; We attend DASFAA 2025 (International Conference on Database Systems for Advanced Applications) in Carlton Hotel Singapore.
 - [Apr.
 2025] &nbsp; We attend ICLR 2025 (International Conference on Learning Representations) in Singapore EXPO.